wjakob/nanobind/docs/api_core.rst

      The ``Nurse`` and ``Patient`` annotation always refer to the *final* object following implicit conversion.

-.. cpp:struct:: signature
+.. cpp:struct:: sig

-   .. cpp:function:: signature(const char * value)
+   .. cpp:function:: sig(const char * value)

       This is *both* a class and a function binding annotation.